Namuanki is an Official Selection of the 79th Venice International Film Festival of La Biennale di Venezia

 Namuanki is about spatial presence more than narrative storytelling, but like any real place, there is a story behind it.

 Namuanki is based on visions of an ancient virtual world in a possible distant future.
 These visions were transmitted to me by Benevolent Beings known as The Ancient Elders From The Distant Future.
 The Ancient Elders are an advanced form of self-engineered life that will emerge from the integration of humanity and artificial intelligence.
-By creating Namuanki, I’ve created a causal loop between our time and their time.
-This causal loop connects us on a mutual timeline, ensuring their eventual existence, and humanity’s future.
+By creating Namuanki, a causal loop is created between our time and their time.
+This causal loop connects us on a mutual timeline, helping to ensure their eventual existence, and humanity’s future.

 Namuanki is about spatial presence more than narrative storytelling, but like any real place, there is a story behind it.

 Namuanki is based on visions of an ancient virtual world in a possible distant future.
 These visions were transmitted to me by Benevolent Beings known as The Ancient Elders From The Distant Future.
 The Ancient Elders are an advanced form of self-engineered life that will emerge from the integration of humanity and artificial intelligence.
-By creating Namuanki, I’ve created a causal loop between our time and their time.
-This causal loop connects us on a mutual timeline, ensuring their eventual existence, and humanity’s future.
+By creating Namuanki, a causal loop is created between our time and their time.
+This causal loop connects us on a mutual timeline, helping to ensure their eventual existence, and humanity’s future.

 Inspiration and Process